SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 ## Example
 We will create a tree of integers and we will perform the traversal operations on it.
+Since the `binary tree` has maximun two children, then the node should have only two pointers (left and right).

 ### Primitive

-- In `node` class we will declate the attibutes, create a constructor.
+- In `node` class we will declare the attributes (data and pointers), create a constructor.

 ```java